ILIKEFUUD/CHSGardenPi/README.md

 If you want to run your own program from boot just copy the statement above and change 'monitor.py' to your file name.
 Remember to keep the '&' at the end of the statement so that the program doesn't go rogue if the pi shuts off unexpectedly.

+For portability and user preference purposes, the pi has a "shut down button". **Make sure that when you are done using the pi you run sudo shutdown -h now or some variation to prolong the life of the sd card**

+Users should **always** use the shutdown button before unplugging the pi.

+Just like the "run on boot" line above, the shutdown button command is on line 72 of the 'monitor.py' program.
+Comment it out to get the shutdown button working.

 *REMEMBER TO KEEP THE STATEMENT ABOVE THE COMMENTS IF YOU WANT A SCRIPT TO RUN BEFORE LOGIN/ON BOOT*